elliesch/flipnslide/docs/intro.md

 you found it to be helpful in your machine learning pipeline, and we'll include a link to your project on the [Projects page]()!

 This package is being actively developed in
 [a public repository on GitHub](https://github.com/elliesch/flipnslide), and we welcome new contributions.
 No contribution is too small, so if you encounter any difficulties with this code, have questions about its use, find a typo, or have requests for new content (examples or features), please [open an issue on GitHub](https://github.com/elliesch/flipnslide/issues).

-links to installation, easy_example, advanced_example, and contribute go here once those files exist in the jupyter book

 ## Contributors